 Your primary concentration will be focused on an individually-identifiable population of bottlenose dolphins that spend a large proportion of the year in the study area.
-Isolated at the northern extreme of the species range, this population of bottlenose dolphins – one of only two “resident” populations in British waters – is of national and international importance.
-Other cetacean species you may be lucky enough to encounter include harbour porpoises, minke whales, Atlantic white-sided dolphins, common dolphins, pilot whales and possibly even orca or humpbacks (as well as many other marine and coastal-dwelling creatures, such as grey and common seals, basking sharks, turtles and ocean sunfish).
+Isolated at the northern extreme of the species range, this population of bottlenose dolphins – one of only two “resident” populations in British waters – is of national and international significance.
+Other cetacean species you may be lucky enough to encounter include harbor porpoises, minke whales, Atlantic white-sided dolphins, common dolphins, pilot whales, and possibly even orca or humpbacks (as well as many other marine and coastal-dwelling creatures such as grey and common seals, basking sharks, turtles and ocean sunfish).

 Working in small teams, you will undoubtedly learn a lot about the whales and dolphins commonly seen in this haven area of Scotland - how to identify them, the conservation issues that drive research initiatives to protect them, and how to help them during a live stranding situation.
-In short, you can expect an exciting programme rich in experience and personal satisfaction and an enjoyable introduction to whale and dolphin identification, data collection and marine mammal rescue.
+In short, you can expect an exciting program rich in experience and personal satisfaction and an enjoyable introduction to whale and dolphin identification, data collection, and marine mammal rescue.

 What you will get from the experience: